TomCrypto/Ordo/README.md

 Where the `extra` argument is used to refine processor specification.
 For instance, if your processor supports the AES-NI instructions, you will want to pass `extra="-maes"`.
 If you want full optimization for your own system, you will want to provide `extra="-march=native"`.
 Those are passed directly to `gcc` so you can provide extra architecture information if you have more information on your target processor, in order to optimize the library further.

+If your operating system is supported by Ordo, it *will run* as everything has a standard C code path.
+However, if specific optimizations are not available for your system and/or processor architecture, performance may not be ideal.

 Finally, there are a few additional configuration options possible:

 * `make strip=1` will strip symbols from the the built libraries using the `strip` tool, generally making them a bit smaller.
 * `make debug=1` will enable the debug build functionality, which will disable all optimizations and assembly code paths, and enable `gdb` symbols.
 By default, debug mode is not enabled.
 * `make shared=1` will build a shared library (`libordo.so`) instead of a static one (`libordo.a`) by default.
 Note that you will need to `make clean` if you want to change from a static to a shared library, as the object files are not compatible between both library types (shared libraries require position independent code whereas static ones don't).

-If your operating system is supported by Ordo, it *will run* as everything has a standard C code path.
-However, if specific optimizations are not available for your system and/or processor architecture, performance may not be ideal.

-The documentation requires `doxygen` (and `pdflatex` for the LaTeX documentation version).
-To generate it, use `make doc`.
-Symlinks will be automatically created in the `doc` directory for your convenience.

 To build and run the tests, use `make tests` and `make run_tests`.
 To build the samples, use `make samples`.
 The samples will be built into the `samples/bin` directory where you can try them out.
+Note the `shared`, `debug`, and `strip` arguments also apply to the tests and samples.

 For most uses, the build process should go like this: